JamesBarnes48/University-Study-Planner/README.md

-University Study Planner
-Study planner desktop application for UEA students to manage their study timetable.
+University Study PlannerStudy planner desktop application for UEA students to manage their study timetable.
 Created using javaFX.